coder-newcomer/consoleRPG/README.md

 >I also planned to port the game to mobile in the future, but i still considering using a framework (like [Cordova](https://cordova.apache.org/)) or keep it on the web.

 ## ⚙️Installation & Setup
-Cause this project is still still in early development, all of feature mentioned above are *fake* for now (also concept maybe change later).
+Cause this project is still in early development, all of feature mentioned above are *fake* for now (also concept maybe change later).
 But i planned that feature could be realize in the future.

 But if you want to try it earlier (prematurely maybe), just clone this repository and open `index.html` file in your browser.